 So what exactly are wireframes?
 Wireframes are visual representations of your websites structure, a blueprint to help establish hierarchy.
-They are usually limited to shapes, forms and text, and they rarely use any colour.
+They are usually limited to shapes, forms, and text, and they rarely use any color.
 The primary function of any wireframe is to show your client how their site will be structured.
 Pure information, no bells, and no whistles… a blueprint.

 When I started designing websites, I didn’t have much of a clue.
 I did what I thought looked nice, and hoped that one way or another the design would work.
 If changes came in, then I’d huff and puff and get on with it.

-I’d start with a blank canvas and jump straight in, without giving a second thought to what the site should do, how the information would be presented, or even what colour scheme it could use.
-Believe it or not this went on for a long, long time.
+I’d start with a blank canvas and jump straight in, without giving a second thought to what the site should do, how the information would be presented, or even what color scheme it could use.
+Believe it or not, this went on for a long, long time.